Design and Technology

 Key Stage 3

-Year 7 and 8 students will have one lesson a fortnight for the academic year.
-This equates to 20 lessons.
+Year 7 students will have one lesson a fortnight for the academic year.
 The lessons are mostly practical based and introduce the students to how to chop correctly, use of the grill, oven and hob.
 They will have the opportunity to make ten different dishes and learn about what balanced Nutrition is and why it is important.
-They will learn about special dietary needs and how different Religions have different beliefs surrounding food.
-Home learning will consist mainly of organising ingredients ready for their practical lessons.
-They will also have two projects which will last for two terms each.
+Home learning will consist mainly of organising ingredients ready for their practical.

 Key Stage 4 Eduqas Food Preparation and Nutrition